Jennifer Bennett, Esq.

 Emma Clippinger is founder of the Responsive Policy Project, a platform that seeks to transform policy by changing who participates and how.
 As a policy attorney, Emma focuses on issues related to food, nutrition, and public health.
 She currently serves as Senior Advisor to the Aspen Institute’s Food and Society Program and was previously a fellow at Harvard Law School’s Food Law and Policy Clinic.
 Before becoming an attorney, Emma co-founded and directed Gardens for Health, a community-based nutrition non-profit whose supporters include Echoing Green, Ashoka, and the World Food Programme.
 Emma received her B.A. from Brown University and her J.D. from NYU School of Law, where she was a Root-Tilden-Kern Scholar.
 She is admitted to practice law in New York.

-Lindsay Cornelio is an office manager at Justice Catalyst Law.
+Lindsay Cornelio is the Director of Operations at Justice Catalyst Law.
 Prior to joining JCL, Lindsay was a community center director with the Coalition for Hispanic Family Services.
 Lindsay received her master’s degree in Global Affairs from New York University, where she conducted research on the psychosocial dynamics of gentrification in Bushwick, Brooklyn.
 Lindsay was also a project consultant at the United Nations Women, the Peace Project Inc. and New York University.
 Prior to receiving her M.S., Lindsay spent several years as an ESL teacher in Argentina and Chile, as well as in the U.S.

 Benjamin Elga, Esq.